 So what is a “good” bounce rate?
 It depends on your content, but typical measurements fall into these ranges:

 When your bounce rate exceeds 85%, it’s a sign that your content or the website itself has a big problem: visitors leave immediately.

-High bounce rates can sometimes be caused by websites that load very slowly, poor content, nasty pop-ups, lack of accessibility, or even an unsightly web design.
+High bounce rates can sometimes be caused by websites that load very slowly, contain poor content, feature nasty pop-ups, a lack of accessibility, or even an unsightly web design.

 In the early days of analytics, the actual time a user spent on the page they’d clicked on was not measured.
 If you had a page of highly readable and interesting content, your page was not given credit when, after 5-10 minutes spent consuming your content, the user clicked the Back button.